snippits/snippits/README.md

 # Snippit
 This is the main repo of snippit, containing various of tools and repos.
+Please use this to make sure the versions of all submodules are in consistent.

+The current versoin of __Snippits__ is __0.15__, the expected release date of version-1.0 is around the end of April, 2017.

 # Important Requirements
 * gcc/g++ version >= __4.9__